Edsby for parents

 Why can't I register my own account?

 Edsby parent accounts need to be linked to the accounts of their children—and only their children—to protect students’ sensitive academic and contact information.
-This linkage between parents and children is configured by the school or school district behind the scenes.
+This linkage between parents and children is configured by the school or school district.
 Which is why parents need to receive a special email from their school or district, to their email address on record, in order to receive an Edsby account with the right access to the right children.
 Parents can’t just “sign up.”
 It protects the security of everyone involved.

 Can I have more than one child on my account?